onehilltech/selfsigned/README.md

 ## Getting Started

 Manually define the list of hostnames/IP addresses that are using self-signed certificates.
-It is easiest to define the list as a resource:
+It is best to define the list as a resource so you can have different list for different Gradle configurations:

 ```xml
 <resources>